 This is Carol Oyola’s first episode, but I had to slot it in as it sounds promising.
 Plus, I like her blog.
 She speaks on shared human experiences and womanhood.
 It’s available on most podcast apps.

 Notable Episode – Identity – Who are you?

-A podcast hosted by Ivy and Hafare which features conversation with invited guests on how to navigate life in Capital, including cost-cutting tips among other things.
+A podcast hosted by Ivy and Hafare features a conversation with guests on how to navigate life in Capital, including cost-cutting tips, among other things.
 Ivy stays on brand by providing a playlist at the end of each episode.
-It’s a fairly new podcast on their 3rd episode and is available on Anchor, Mixcloud and Spotify.
+It’s a fairly new podcast on their 3rd episode and is available on Anchor, Mixcloud, and Spotify.

 Notable Episode – Nairobi!
 Nairobi!

 Themed around diaspora conversations dissect the current state of pop culture and more, with a slightly comedic bend.
 Hosted by J-Bug and Nalotu, and it’s available on all platforms.

 Produced by The Portable Voices and hosted by radio journalist Veronica Kaveza, it’s perhaps the only podcast that focuses on providing its audience with material from experts on pregnancy, maternal and child health, reproductive health, etc., so this is refreshing.
 Hoping to hear more on issues surrounding maternal deaths that have become rampant this year.
 It is available on Soundcloud and the Portable Voices website.

 Notable Episode – Antenatal Clinic: What to do next when you get Pregnant

 This is one of the most random-but-not-really podcasts I’ve listened to hosted by radio personalities GMoney, Calvin, and Andy.
 You would mistake it for an extension of GMITM, except that they don’t cuss and definitely do not explore some of the controversial topics mentioned here.
 It’s available on SoundCloud and Spotify.